 |Euro NCAP||Adult protection||Child protection||Safety assist|

 The Passat GTE Estate wasn't specifically crash-tested by Euro NCAP, although the saloon version of the non-hybrid did undergo testing in 2014: it secured a five-star rating – the highest score – and 85%, 87%, 66% and 76% in the adult occupant, child occupant, pedestrian and safety assist categories respectively.

 The Euro NCAP test procedure has moved on since the Passat was put through its paces several years ago, and as of January 2021, its rating had expired.
 But with new driver assistance systems added since then, the Passat GTE Estate should exceed the standards set by its saloon relative.

 Volkswagen Passat GTE Estate reliability & problems

-Interestingly, fellow VW Group brands Skoda and SEAT finished ahead of Volkswagen itself, suggesting that buyers trust the sister brands slightly more; Audi was two places behind in 21st.
-The Passat itself – specifically, the Mk8 – was rated as the 54th best car to own by drivers in the 2019 survey, but didn't feature in the 2020 edition.
+The Passat itself – specifically, the Mk8 – was rated as the 54th best car to own by drivers in the 2019 survey, but hasn’t featured since.

 There's a variety of active driver assistance systems on the Passat GTE Estate, designed to limit the chance of a crash happening in the first place.
 Travel Assist includes adaptive cruise control and lane-keeping assistance, both of which work at speeds of up to 130mph.